New in the NEW WORK BLOG

 Autonomous team structure

-- Flatten the pyramid: Reduce the management levels and create open lines of communication between employees at all levels.
+- Flatten the pyramid: Reduce management levels and create open lines of communication between employees at all levels.

 - Huddle up: Schedule regular meetings to stay on track and resolve issues.